-Being a good role model means having good intentions and integrity, being forgiving and empathetic,
+Being a good role model means having good intentions and integrity, being forgiving and empathetic, believing in and supporting others. making time for mentoring, being ambitious and successful without betraying your values.

 When you hear a colleague open up to 120 people on a Teams call about their mental health journey... you can feel the moment of non-corporate humanity.